Generalized symmetry relations for connection matrices in the phase-integral method: Example: the Weber equation

 or

 This functional equation can be solved by substitution $s_{3/2}(\delta)=\rmi\delta^{\rmi\delta^2}f(\delta^2)$, where $f(\delta^2)$ is single-valued in a sense $f(x)=f(x \rme^{2\rmi\pi})$.

 And, finally, consider a conjugation symmetry $\f=\g=\h=c.c.$.
-This symmetry relates the Stokes constants in the upper half of the complex plane with the constants in the lower half.
+This symmetry relates the Stokes constants in the upper half of the complex plane to the constants in the lower half.
 In particular, according to \eref{eq:cnjgtn},

 and, since $z_0(\delta)=\tilde{z}_0(\delta)=\delta$,

 For real values of $\delta$ the last relation is nothing but the law of the flux conservation mentioned above.
 But, for complex values, together with \eref{eq:websym_2} and \eref{eq:webtrad} it gives